 Cancer was once considered a rarity, but nowadays statistics show that the incidence of cancer is steadily increasing.
 These may be attributed to various factors such as genetics, exposure to carcinogens, lifestyle, hazardous environment, and immune system.

 Cancer – despite its groundbreaking research and extensive studies on treatment modalities – remains to be dreaded by many.
 It is comparable to receiving a life sentence because the individual with cancer knows the death is just lurking in the corners.
 The anxiety and anticipated grief associated with cancer are believed to be more stressful than the treatment itself.
 It forces individuals especially in early adulthood and not only the patients, but the family and loved ones to confront the reality of death and how fleeting and fragile life is.
+It is much better if you can understand the emotional and mental effects of grief through BetterHelp‘s website.

 Set Your Battleground